Mozzo1000/virgo/specification.md

 ### Header
 With every message there is a header sent with it.
 This header consists of four parts:
-* Byteorder -
+* Byteorder
-* Content type -
+* Content type
-* Content encoding -
+* Content encoding
-* Content length -
+* Content length

+#### Content type
+The content type returned is the type of which content is inside the message body.
+This is not the content type of the message itself.
+Content type should be compliant with the MIME type specification.

 ## Status codes
 ### 0 - Fail